SMUsamaShah/SMUsamaShah.github.io/content/blog/text_to_diagram_tools.md

 ### Sequence Diagrams:
 https://sequencediagram.org/

-# Online/Browser Based Text-to-Diagram tools
+# All Online/Browser Based Text-to-Diagram tools

 These tools don't need to be downloaded or installed.
 Open the URL and start writing text to generate diagrams right from your web-browser.